appvia/kore-example-apps/README.md

 # kore-example-apps
-Example applications that can be hosted on a Kore-managed platform
+Example applications that can be hosted in a Kore-managed Kubernetes cluster.